calumcmccall/football_league_app/README.md

 # Football League App

-This is a Python web application for managing the fixtures and resulting league tables for football clubs.
+This is a Python web application for managing the fixtures and resulting league tables for football clubs, holding the information in a database.

+The application was written using Python, Flask, PostgreSQL and the pyscopg library.

 ## App